hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 ---
 layout: post
-title: Best outdoor GPS watches with color screen for 2017
+title: Best Outdoor GPS watches 2017
 description: Our selection of the best outdoor smartwatch for 2017.
 date: 2016-06-10 13:46:20
 update_date: 2017-01-15 06:00:52